Raja-Soni/Order_Management_App_Using_-BLOC-MockAPI-/README.md

 1. **Sales Order Listing Page**
    - Pulled sales order data from a mock/dummy API.
-   - Displayed key details: Customer Name, Order Date, Total Amount, and Status (Pending/Delivered).
+   - Displayed key details: Customer Name, Order Date, Total Amount, and Status (Pending/Delivered) ordered as newest to oldest according to date & time.
-   - Added filters such as *Today’s Orders* and *Pending only*.
+   - Added filters such as *All Orders*, *Today’s Orders*, *Pending Orders*, *Delivered Orders*.

 2. **Create New Sales Order Page**
-   - Built a form with fields: Customer Name, Product (dropdown from API), Quantity, and Rate.
+   - Built a form with fields: Customer Name, Product(Dropdown local List), Quantity, and Rate.
    - Implemented auto-calculation of Total (Quantity × Rate).
    - On save: mock-post to API → show confirmation → navigate back to listing page.

 3. **AI Reminder / High-Value Order Alert**
-   - Triggered real-time alert if any order total > ₹10,000.
+   - Triggered real-time alert if any order total > ₹10,000 and display on dashboard.
    - Implemented using custom alert pop-up.
-   - Persisted alerts with `SharedPreferences` to re-display on app restart.
+   - Persisted alerts with `SharedPreferences` to display only if last order amount crossed ₹10,000 only once, on app restart.

 4. **Daily Sales Summary Notification**
-   - Displayed a summary pop-up on app launch: *“You have X pending orders worth ₹Y”*.
+   - Displayed a summary pop-up on app launch: *"In the last 10 orders, X are pending worth ₹Y.",*.
    - Calculated dynamically from local/mock database.

 ---